krolow/cv/README.md

 **Linkedin:** https://linkedin.com/in/krolow<br />
 **Location:** Florianópolis - SC, Brazil

-I've been programming for over a decade and during that time, I'm always learning and teaching.
-My main focus is to write simple code, for me, simple code leads to, and is itself: reliable, maintainable and simple to read (good readability).

-I'm not a fan boy of any technology, but I like to learn new languages, techniques and technologies to be able to pick the best option for a given job.
+I am a passionate programmer.
+I'm always learning and teaching.
+My main focus is to write simple code that solves the given problem.
+For me, simple code leads to, and is itself: reliable, maintainable and has good readability.
+I'm not a fan boy of any technology, but I like to learn new languages, paradigms and technologies to be able to pick the best option for a given job.

-I can lead teams, and I can follow.
-I can work alone or in groups.
-I can architecture or follow others architectures.

-I'm totally passionate about what I do, I do it also as a hobby when I'm not working.

 ##Objective

-Work as full stack developer/backend in a web development environment, to architecture and build software that matters.

-Be able to create great architectures that solve the problems, having performance and well written software as the goal.
+I'm looking for a position to work as a full stack developer or backend developer to architecture and build software that matters for end users, where I have technical challange to solve, in a work environment where I'm challanged to keep moving, learning and be able to share and teach other co-workers.

 ##Technologies

-**Likes**: React, Nicroservices, Docker, Node.js, Ruby, Rails, Javascript, Angular<br />
+**Likes**: React, Redux, Functional, OOP, Microservices, Docker, Node.js, Ruby, Rails, Python, Javascript, Angular<br />
 **Dislikes:** .NET (But the .NET API looks good, unfortunally its related to windows env)<br />
 **Willing to work:** Go, Elixir

-**Have used a lot for most projects:**

-* PHP (Symfony 2, CakePHP, Zend Framework, Silex, Drupal, Wordpress, Typo3)
-* Javascript (ES6/ES7) (Angular.js, Ember, React, Redux, Jquery)
-* Node.js
-* Coffescript
-* MySQL
-* PostgreSQL
-* MongoDB
-* Redis
-* Docker
-* HTML / CSS

-**Have used more than once for projects:**

-* Java (Android)
-* Ruby (Rails, Sinatra)
-* Python (Django, Flask)
-* ElasticSearch
-* Etcd
-* RabbitMQ
-* Puppet

-**Have used at least once:**

-* Objective-C (IOS)

-**Have been learning**

-* Elixir
-* Erlang
-* Go

 ##Education
-**2014-current | Masters degree in Computer Science -  distributed systems**<br />
 **2008-2009 | Graduation degree in Project Management**<br />
 **2004-2007 | Undergraduate degree in Software Analysis and Development**